If you're having problems with your central heating or hot water system, follow this advice.

 If you have a conventional boiler

-• your clock programmer, it might need adjusting to the correct time (24hr clock) if it has been turned off or the clocks have changed recently.
+- your clock programmer, it might need adjusting to the correct time (24-hour clock) if it has been turned off or the clocks have changed recently.

 If you have a combination boiler

-• if you have turned the hot water tap too far open.
+- if you've turned the hot water tap too far open.
 Turn the tap down to reduce the water flow until the temperature increases to a satisfactory level

-• you have no hot water from your taps but have an electric shower, we will arrange for someone to come out to fix the problem the next day
+- you have no hot water from your taps but have an electric shower, we'll arrange for someone to come out to fix the problem the next day

-• you don’t have access to hot water, we will come out to you on the same day you contact us
+- you don’t have access to hot water, we'll come out to you on the same day you contact us

 Radiator cold spots